Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **target_error_compute_multilocation** [ Type: *bool* ]

 	Do `SNooPy <https://sngroup.oapd.inaf.it/snoopy.html>`_-style error.
-In brief the transient is subtrated from an image leaving a residual image.
+In brief the transient is subtracted from an image leaving a residual image.
 The PSF used is then injected in onto the residual image at several posoitons near the transient location of best fit.
 The pseudo-transient is then measured again at this new position.
 The standard deviation is the the error on the transient measurement.